 Looking for most Disney tips — here’s what we do to make sure we get the most out of our day — sent straight to your inbox!

 2. We ate at the Blue Bayou.
 It’s so tasty and it’s nice to have one nice meal in the park.
-Again, not for everone — but my husband and I really like going there.
+Again, not for everyone — but my husband and I really like going there.
 We also took in Ariel’s Grotto princess lunch.
 I know — who AM I?
 I’m a sucker for princesses!
+Looking to save on food – check out this post on the best places to eat at Disneyland.

 3. We got a hotel within walking distance.
 They certainly aren’t always the cheapest.
 We stayed at the Quality Inn and Suites.
-It’s still fairly cheap but it slept us all and we were able to walk.
-In retrospect, since we only ended-up staying 3 nights I wish I had gotten one a bit closer.
+It’s still fairly cheap but it slept us all and we were able to walk (but the walk was longer than I wanted).
+In retrospect, since we only ended up staying 3 nights I wish I had gotten one a bit closer.
 You win some, you lose some.

 4. We always get the kids pins for their lanyards.
 It’s a nice reminder of the trips we’ve spent at Disney.
 It’s all about memories for me.